 The Third Judicial Circuit Court has determined that alternative dispute resolution (ADR), specifically mediation, can serve an extremely useful purpose in resolving parenting time disputes.
-Because of the benefits of mediation, the Court desires to formalize a pilot project using the Wayne Mediation Center to mediate parenting time disputes.
+Because of the benefits of mediation, the Court desires to use the Wayne Mediation Center to mediate parenting time disputes.